"Enterprises need to change their way from fixing their being to intentionally designing their becoming"

 Learn how to work with purpose, and to engage your leadership and teams.
 Build a purpose portfolio to clarify your enterprise's strategy and intent and design for organisational performance, and make it actionable in your Organisation and Brand.

 Learn how to work with the operational reality of the enterprise and translate ambitious ideas into execution.
 Spot and map out capabilities to inform Organisation and Product design.

 Learn how to apply a customer and human-centric approach to enterprise change.
 Identify the Top Tasks of customers and other important people, and shift the enterprise Product and Brand portfolio to be useful to them.

 Conclude the course, validate and celebrate your achievements and obtain your certificate.

 The first Thursday.
 Get started with the materials and meet your instructors and other students virtually!

 4 Live course sessions

-Course sessions are scheduled on Tuesdays to allow for people from European and American time zones to attend.
+Mandatory course sessions are scheduled on Tuesdays to allow for people from European and Asian-Pacific time zones to attend.

 4 Practice workshops